HusseinLezzaik/Startup/Ideas.md

 14. Realestate: make housing affordable for all, fix system
 15. Fix government resources allocation in capital
 16. Generate scientific discovery using AI
-17. Smart homes: like TESS from movie Salvation, computes things for you to see on a screen like weather in some place, book hotel for me, check my innboxes and emails
+17. Smart homes as a service: like TESS from movie Salvation, computes things for you to see on a screen like weather in some place, book hotel for me, check my innboxes and emails.
+Control house and all advanced sensors.
 18. Merging with robots
 19. Talking with animals
 20. Make banks transactions faster and real-time